James Hambro

-James Daryl Hambro (born 22 March 1949) is a British heir, banker, businessman and philanthropist.
+James Daryl Hambro (born 22 March 1949) is a banker, businessman and philanthropist.

 Early life

 James Hambro was born on 22 March 1949.
 His father, Jocelyn Hambro, was chair of Hambros Bank from 1965 to 1972.
 His mother was Ann Silvia Muir.
 His paternal great-grandfather, Carl Joachim Hambro, was a Danish immigrant to England who founded the Hambros Bank.

 He was educated at Eton College.
 He graduated from the Harvard Business School.